 Anthony, I mean the pull quote in his Thrasher interview was, “I feel my absolute best when I’m totally fucking destroyed from skateboarding.”
 He loves it.
 He’s got nothing to prove but it’s his passion.
 I think he’s driven by that but it’s touching to see him start a family and have all the success he has.
 He’s one of the greats.

-Shop the Thrasher X Slam City collection here.
+Shop the Thrasher X Slam City collection here and learn about the background of our collaboration here.

 Previously by Farran Golding: Justin Henry – Doing It From The Home State, LIGHTBOX: Jake Johnson by Jon Menhring, ‘Lineage’ with Tom Knox, Mason Silva Interview, Rowan Zorilla Interview, LIGHTBOX: Gino Iannucci by Ben Colen, Andrew Allen Interview, Bobshirt’s Tim Anderson, Mark Suciu Interview